vjmoran/Guy-Fieri-Frogger/README.md

 **Running the File**

 First, make sure that you have the latest version of Python.
 Then, download the .zip file of this repository.
-In terminal, type the following lines: cd Downloads
+In terminal, type the following lines:  cd Downloads  cd Guy-Fieri-Frogger-master  /usr/local/bin/python Frogger.py

 **Instructions**